 Twitch is king when it comes to revenue and audience size.
 YTG, on the other hand, can be more engaging and can carry over followers to your traditional YT channel.

-If you want to learn more about livestreaming, check our our ultimate guide here.
+If you want to learn more about live streaming, check our ultimate guide here.